STP's Grants and Awards Programs

 Awards and Recognition

-The Society annually presents several Excellence in Teaching Awards (deadline: January 15 of award year) including categories for 4-year-college, 2-year college, high school, early career, graduate student, and adjunct faculty.
+The Society annually presents several Excellence in Teaching Awards (deadline, January 15).
 Recipients are recognized during a ceremony at STP’s Annual Conference on Teaching.
-Travel grants are available if the winner does not have travel funds from other sources.
-Funding for these awards is supported by STP’s Fund for Excellence.
+Travel funds are available if the winner does not have travel funding from other sources.
+These awards are:

 STP's Civic Engagement Award (deadline, January 6), consistent with APA's Citizen Psychologist initiative, recognizes leadership and engagement in applying psychological science to make a difference in communities at the local, national, or global level.
 This could be done directly through community involvement or indirectly by incorporating civic-engagement pedagogies (e.g., service-learning) into teaching.